efriel94/ef_blog/menu/projects.md

 ### HackTheBox

-All walkthroughs are OSCP format i.e no use of the metasploit framework, the exception being msfvenom, or automated exploitation tools.
+All walkthroughs are OSCP format.
 <ul>
   {% for post in site.categories.HackTheBox %}
   <li>